To paraphrase the old adage about beauty, the benefits and drawbacks of import tariffs are often dependent on the ‘eye of the beholder’.

 Although imports of both products from Mexico, Canada and some select US allies were exempted from the tariffs (at least for now) in announcing the steel and aluminum tariffs, the president made clear his belief that the new tariffs were needed to strengthen the faltering US steel and aluminum industries.

-As is often the case with important business issues, there’s considerable passion on both sides of debate over the merits of tariffs.
+As is often the case with important business issues, there’s considerable passion on both sides of debate over the merits of US import tariffs.

 Many economists believe that a significant contributing factor to the increase in the US trade deficit has been the recent strength of the US dollar; between 2014 and 2016, the American dollar strengthened by more than 28 percent.
 A strong dollar makes imports less expensive (and therefore more attractive for consumers) while hurting US exports by raising the cost of US goods internationally.